personal finance | july 7, 2025

 A revocable living trust enables you to maintain full control over your assets in the trust during your lifetime—usually by naming yourself as trustee and someone you have confidence in as successor trustee in the event of your death or incapacity.
 The trust is revocable, meaning you can amend it or cancel it at any time.
 When you die, the assets included in the trust will avoid probate and can be distributed privately (in most states) by your successor trustee, according to the terms of the trust.
 Assets in a living trust are included in your taxable estate, although the trust can incorporate tax-saving mechanisms.
 Because you retain control over the trust, its earnings, gains, and losses are reported on your personal income tax return.

 It is important to periodically estimate the size of your taxable estate to determine whether there will be a potential estate tax liability.
 Start by adding up your assets to compare the estate’s value with the estate tax exemption amount.
 Remember, your taxable estate includes all of your assets with few exceptions.
 Once you total the value of your share of your home and investments, retirement accounts, pension benefits, and life insurance proceeds, your estate might be worth more than you thought.
 Federal and/or state estate taxes may be due when you die if the amount exceeds the current exemption amount (although no taxes are due on transfers to charities or to spouses who are U.S. citizens).
-If you exceed the limit, several strategies—including the use of some additional trusts described below—can reduce or even eliminate the taxes owed on your estate.
+Below are just a few of many strategies that can reduce or even eliminate the taxes owed on your estate.

 Bypass trust